-Quotations of any length should be single spaced and block indented 0.5” left and right.
+Longer quotations should be block indented 0.5” left and right.
 Please check with your advisor for specific requirements in your program.

 The general rule governing the use of numbers in manuscript writing is to use words to express numbers less than 10.
 Numbers at the beginning of a sentence must be spelled.

 An abbreviation or acronym should only be used if the full expression is excessively long or if the abbreviation is well known to researchers in your discipline.
 Define an abbreviation the first time it is used.

 Graduate Studies is available to answer specific formatting questions by appointment.
 A format review is not required.
 Please contact Graduate Studies by phone at 707.826.3949 or email hsugrad [at] humboldt [dot] edu to schedule a consultation.

 1) Your thesis or project must be approved by your advisor/committee chair, all committee members (or second reader for projects), and the program graduate coordinator.

 2) You must have successfully defended your thesis or project, if your program requires a defense.

 3) All content additions or corrections requested by your committee members (or readers) must be incorporated into your document.Your thesis or project must be formatted per specifications detailed in the HSU Thesis and Project Format Requirements.
 Each program must either (a) adhere to the university guidelines for thesis formatting, as described in the HSU thesis and project format requirements, or (b) develop and post its guidelines for the project or thesis, including documentation style, limits on length, and other standard elements of document formatting.